-Supervised Learning uses example data of inputs and outputs to predict an output based on new input.
+Supervised Learning uses training data of inputs and outputs to predict outputs based on new inputs.

 Unsupervised Machine Learning

 In Unsupervised ML, the algorithm is provided only input data–there is no labeled output data with which to compare the input.
 As one would expect, unsupervised learning excels in exploratory analysis when expectations are much less defined.
-Example models include Clustering (creating groups of similar features and attributes) and Dimension Reduction (removing data columns and features not key to the input-output relationships).
+Example models include Clustering (creating groups of similar features and attributes) and Dimension Reduction (removing data columns and uninformative features).

-Unsupervised Learning analyzes data characteristics and uses these characteristics to create clusters of items with similar characteristics.
+Unsupervised Learning analyzes data characteristics and uses these characteristics to create clusters of items with similar attributes.